 The Femund race is an annual long-distance dog sled race.
-The race starts in the historical mining town of Røros, which is listed among UNESCOs World Heritage Sites.
+The race starts in the historical mining town of Røros, which is a UNESCO World Heritage Site.
+Jon Anders Kokkvoll is CEO.

 (+47) 936 58 246

 (+47) 977 73 002

 (+47) 920 88 797

 Liv Maren Mæhre Vold

 Kjell Morten Hansen

 Head of race